dyako-baram/WebApiPagination/README.md

 this is a simple web api navigation with asp core web api

-using Bougs as Generated Fake Data
+This project is using Bougs as Generated Fake Data

 ![result](result.png)